Dementia Bathroom Concepts

 - Reduce noise disturbances

-ROPOX has developed a dementia concept, which takes the specific needs of people with dementia into account.
-It is equipped with custom-made products that help persons with dementia to make up for the challenges they might have with, for example, memory, orientation and taking care of themselves.
+ROPOX has developed a dementia bathroom concept, which takes the specific needs of people with dementia into account.
+The bathroom solution comes equipped with custom-made products that help persons with dementia to make up for the challenges they might have with, for example, memory, orientation and taking care of themselves.

 The dementia concept makes it easier for persons with dementia to orientate themselves in the bathroom and look after themselves – without losing perspective or orientation.
 The products are created so that, for example, contrasting colours make it easier for people with dementia to orientate themselves, and they also take into account that many with dementia have increased sensitivity to temperature, sound and sensory stimuli.